amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - Call it from your application code to retrieve a secret.
 - Reference a secret from a Dapr component configuration.

-Referencing a secret from a Dapr component configuration is addressed later.Let's look at calling the building block from your application code first.
+Referencing a secret from a Dapr component configuration is addressed later.
+Let's look at calling the building block from your application code first.

 As with the other building blocks, the Dapr sidecar offers an API for you to interact with the secrets management building block.
 You can call this API using HTTP or gRPC.
 This is the URL of the API: